picmi-standard/picmi/PICMI_Python/README.md

 of PyPI.

 Currently, the version number is modified by hand by modifying the number in the `version.py` file, incrementing the second number, the minor release version.
-After changing the file, make a commit with the change with a comment like "Version 0.22.0", updating the version number of course.
+After changing the file, make a commit with the change with a comment like "Release 0.22.0", updating the version number of course.
 Please don't make any other changes in the commit.
 Note that it is ok to push a version update directly to the main branch assuming it has been approved.